 Binder

-If you ask our experts, the binder is the most critical part of a wood stain.
-It helps the color pigment adhere to the material and dries into a hard coating.
+The binder is the most pivotal component in a wood stain.
+It’s what makes the color pigment stick to the wood and ensures it dries to a resilient finish.

 How to Apply Stains